Faisal Iqbal (cricketer)

-Faisal Iqbal (Urdu: فیصل اقبال; born 30 December 1981) is a Pakistani cricket coach and former cricketer who played for Pakistani national cricket team in Tests and One Day Internationals.
+Faisal Iqbal (Urdu: فیصل اقبال; born 30 December 1981) is a Pakistani cricket coach and former cricketer who played for the Pakistan national cricket team in Tests and One Day Internationals.

-Previously, he has played as for Karachi Region, Pakistan International Airlines (PIA), Pakistan National Shipping Corporation, Sindh Dolphins and Pakistan A in First class, List A and T20s.
+Previously, he played for Karachi Region, Pakistan International Airlines (PIA), Pakistan National Shipping Corporation, Sindh Dolphins and Pakistan A in first class, List A and T20 cricket.

-He is now a coach and also appears as an expert cricket analyse on different TV channels.
+He is now a coach and also appears as an expert cricket analyst on different TV channels.

 Early life and family

 Iqbal is the nephew of Javed Miandad.

 His wife is a South African national.

 Cricket career

 Domestic career

 Iqbal was part of the PIA team which reached the finals of Quaid-e-Azam Trophy Division One held at Karachi in January 2011.
 In the two innings he scored 0 (6) and 15 (26).
 He was the leading run-scorer for Karachi Whites in the 2017–18 Quaid-e-Azam Trophy, with 413 runs in seven matches.